 On grounds of truth and equality, the Quaker refusal to take oaths and to take off their hats before a magistrate, and their insistence on holding banned religious meetings in public, led to an estimated 15,000 Quakers being imprisoned up until 1689.

 The conditions of the jails at the time were horrifying and disgusting, filled with stench and filth.
 There was no heat in the winter, no toilet facilities; sometimes there was no shelter from wind and rain.
 Prisoners were supposed to pay the jailers for their food, and to endure whatever whippings or other punishment the jailer saw fit to inflict.
 There was no privacy for women, and lice were a common problem.

 However, imprisonment did not deter the Quakers from gathering and openly practicing their faith.
 If anything the threat of jail only spurred the movement to deepen its faith and grow its numbers.
 It was this resolve from the Quakers and other dissenting groups that led the authorities to begrudgingly accept that worshiping outside of the Church of England should be allowed.

 Therefore in 1689 when the Act of Toleration came into force, Quakers up and down the country, were released from prison and began seeking buildings to legally gather in.

 Lincoln Meeting House

-In Lincoln, Quakers decided to build a new purpose house for their meetings.
+In Lincoln, Quakers decided to make a new purpose house for their meetings.
 Before they could begin building, Friends had to apply for a licence to worship.
-The licence was granted and reads as follows:
+The Lincoln licence was granted and reads as follows: